-Jacob A. Johnson, DVM, DACVAA
+Jacob A. Johnson, DVM, MSS, DACVAA

 Associate Professor, Anesthesia/Pain Management